Daniel J. Frey

 Their oneness with hate knows no limit.

-Can the ocean keep from rushing to the shore, it's just impossible.
+Can the ocean keep from rushing to the shore?

-Can you stop the brotherhood of man from filling our hearts with hope, it's just impossible.
+Can you stop the Brotherhood of Man from filling our hearts with hope?
+It's just impossible.

-That sound you hear in our country that echos down that street where a guy is being beat.
+That sentiment you hear in our country echoes down that street where a guy is being beaten.

-That sound you hear when voices shout for the re-establishment of our democracy.
+That sound you hear is when voices shout for the re-establishment of our democracy.

-That sound you hear as feet march for our human right to exist free from fear.
+That sound you hear is the feet marching for our human right to exist free from fear.

 We are the ones to take up the challenge to make the impossible possible.

-Don't say no say yes I can.
+Don't say no, say yes, I can.

 Do right.